delaneyj/datastar/code/go/site/static/md/examples/img_src_bind.md

 A discussion on the Discord channel found a bug in binding images.
 This is an example to make sure it works going forward.
 The bind of `src` to a template literal allows for a dynamic url and is hitting the picsum backend, not ours so no HTML fragments are needed.

-The `$fitInt` actions is a nice helper to simplify picking a random valid number.
+The `@fitInt` actions is a nice helper to simplify picking a random valid number.